-Antonio’s professional experience and research focuses on the intersection of architecture, planning, and urban design.
-He’s internationally recognized for transforming cities into vibrant urban places that respond to their social, economic, and environmental contexts.
-Antonio has worked on a wide range of projects focused on urban intensification, master planning, mixed-use, transit, heritage, economic development, and sustainability.
-His project work includes light-rail transit (LRT) projects for Mississauga, Brampton, and Edmonton, downtown plans for Halifax and Regina, and campus plans for Seneca College and Laurentian University.
+Antonio’s professional experience and research focus on the intersection of architecture, planning, and urban design.
+He is internationally recognized for creating transformational and vibrant urban spaces that support their social, economic, and environmental contexts.
+Antonio’s portfolio encompasses a wide range of projects that address urban densification, master planning, mixed-use, transit, heritage, economic development, and sustainability.
+His recent work includes light-rail transit projects for Mississauga, Brampton, and Edmonton; downtown plans for Halifax and Regina; and campus plans for Seneca College and Laurentian University.

 In addition to impacting communities through his professional practice, Antonio has acted as chair of the Toronto Society of Architects and the City of Vaughan’s Design Review Panel.
 He is involved with several industry initiatives and organizations, including the Canadian Institute of Planners, the Royal Architectural Institute of Canada, and the Canadian Urban Transit Association.
-He is a member of the Planning Research Advisory Committee with the Canadian Urban Environmental Health Research Consortium (CANUE), and the Rethinking Rental Roundtable, with Canada Mortgage and Housing Corporation (CMHC-SCHL).
-Antonio is also the chair of DIALOG's Community Wellbeing Framework Roundtable, which launched in January 2021.
+Antonio is a Planning Research Advisory Committee member with the Canadian Urban Environmental Health Research Consortium (CANUE) and both the Rethinking Rental Roundtable and Planning Research Advisory Committee with Canada Mortgage and Housing Corporation (CMHC-SCHL).
+He is on the Advisory Board and Operating Committee for the Commonwealth Games 2030, and member of the Advisory Committee and Research Team for HealthyDesign.city.
+He is also the chair of DIALOG’s Community Wellbeing Framework Roundtable, which launched in January 2021.